 My journey moving from Android to iPhone has been an interesting one so far.
-I've narrowed down the things that have me enamored with the iPhone 13 Pro, yet equally I've dug into the things that have frustrated me with Android.
+I've narrowed down the things that have me enamored with the iPhone 13 Pro, yet equally I've dug into the things that have frustrated me with the Apple phone.

 However, ever since making the move some five months ago, I've been expecting to make the move back to a flagship Android phone.
 After all, I'm writing this on a Samsung Galaxy Z Fold 3, I do very much like the Google Pixel 6 Pro, recently took a deep-dive into the Oppo Find X5 Pro, and am now giving the Samsung Galaxy S22 Ultra a spin.
 In fact, I had thought the latter would have me swapping my SIM card over right away, given it has a Note-like design that I adore.